pharo-open-documentation/pharo-wiki/WebBrowser.md

 # Web browser

-*WebBrowser* is a project included in Pharo 7.
+*WebBrowser* is a project included since Pharo 7.
 The goal of the project is to offer to the user the possibility to open a link directly into the default browser of the computer.

 It currently supports:
 - Most linux 32 and 64bits